+Figure XY: This is a bicycle

 The Reactive Forwarding application enabled with IPv6 forwarding and matchIpv6Address component takes care of installing the flow rules on Open vSwitches when the IPv6 packets are transmitted in the network.
 These flow rules are installed on Open vSwitches on temporary basis and are removed when the data transmission stops.
 If the IPv6 packets are again transmitted in the network for the same endpoints, the flow rules are again updated on the Open vSwitches without performing the Network Discovery.
 This minimises the bandwidth utilisation by the control messages in the network.

 The alternative to this is installing Intents between the endpoints which further update the flow rules on Open vSwitches.
-This method installs the flow rules permanently on Open vSwitches saving the time taken for Neighbour Discovery but on the other hand increase the bandwidth utilisation by the control messages in the network.
+This method installs the flow rules permanently on Open vSwitches saving the time taken for Neighbour Discovery but on the other hand this would increase the bandwidth utilisation by the control messages in the network.

 IPv6 over IPv4 tunnelling

-One of the major problems faced by ISPs while migrating the network from IPv4 to IPv6 addressing scheme is integrating the IPv6 subnets with IPv4 subnets.
+One of the issues faced by ISPs while migrating the network from IPv4 to IPv6 addressing scheme is integrating the IPv6 subnets with IPv4 subnets.
 Migrating a IPv4 addressing network to IPv6 addressing is not a single step process.
 The migration takes place in specific stages, beginning with developing small subnets of IPv6 addresses within the IPv4 network and progressively transferring all the services to IPv6 in the network.
 But during this transition, the IPv6 subnets should be able to communicate over the IPv4 infrastructure.
 The IPv6 subnets can be configured to transmit packets over IPv4 network by IPv6 over IPv4 tunnelling.
 IPv6 over IPv4 tunnels are point-to-point tunnels created by encapsulating IPv6 packets within IPv4 headers to carry them over IPv4 network.

 In this use case, another network was implemented in GNS3 environment to test the functioning of ONOS controller for IPv6 over IPv4 tunnelling.
 The isolated IPv6 subnets were created and IPv4 network was configured between these subnets.
 The Open vSwitches and ONOS controller were located in the IPv4 network.
 The Cisco routers (Cisco IOS Software, 7200 Software (C7200-ADVENTERPRISEK9-M), Version 12.4(24)T5) were utilized to configure the IPv6 over IPv4 tunnels.